 As we like to visit places slowly and let the kids really absorb what they are seeing, allowing for two visits was perfect for us.
 We did the Savannah and Woodlands Habitat on one day, and then the Rainforest, Cassowaries and Crocodiles on another.
 While the different habitat areas are not large, if you go slow, feed the animals and really observe them you can easily spend several hours.
 My kid’s favourite sections were the kangaroos, wallabies section, as well as the Rainforest area and they were freaked out by the crocodile section.
 See if you can organise your visit around feeding times (for different animals) as that is really interesting!
 We learned lots of interesting things, including that the Cassowary is the second biggest bird the world!

-Wildlife Habitat is located on the main road into Port Douglas, not far from the famous Four mile beach.
+Wildlife Habitat is located on the main road from Cairns to Port Douglas, not far from the famous Four Mile Beach.
 As Port Douglas is located in the tropics, there are two distinct seasons, the Wet and the Dry.
 The wet season, which is also the quieter season generally, lasts from November to April with the most rain in March.
 We visited in May and the weather was very pleasant.

 There is one experience that is a must for any visit to Australia and that is cuddling a koala.
 While there is no way you would ever get near one in the wild, Lone Pine Koala Sanctuary is a perfect place to meet these shy native Australian animals up close.

 Located in Fig Tree Pocket, just a short distance from Brisbane, Lone Pine Koala Sanctuary is a wonderful family day out.
 The location makes it perfect for anyone visiting Brisbane, without having to travel far for a wildlife experience.
 And you will easily find enough to do there to fill most of a day.